 But I’m going to stop here because writing about jazz is not something I’m good at.
 Jazz is an attitude and compared to listening to jazz in an immersive experience (or indeed in the old Bombay dancehalls), my words do it very little justice.
 So, I’ll just share some of the great music that inspired bothNight at the Bombay Roxy, and the music that myself and my fellow musicians love.

-And now, I invite you to come and see us (The Marine Liners) playing every Wednesday and Thursday at Dishoom Kensington from 7:30pm.
+And now, I invite you to come and see us (The Marine Liners) playing every Thursday and Friday at Dishoom Kensington from starting at 7:15pm.
 Do come and listen, and definitely come and chat with the band.
 We’re usually found in the Permit Room with something strong and whisky-based in hand.